 Use privacy-focused web browsers: Again, bypass Google's Chrome and opt for something like Firefox instead.
 It's a non-profit and therefore has no incentive to track you.

 Reduce your exposure to advertising: Use tools to block ads and tracking, and change your browser settings too.

 Get rid of your free email service: Because it isn't free, and pay for something like ProtonMail instead – it's end-to-end encryption will ensure your privacy.

-Ditch social media (or use maximum privacy settings): Do you need Facebook to enjoy a meaningful life?
-Consider deleting your account forever.
+Ditch social media (or use maximum privacy settings): Do you need Facebook or Instagram to enjoy a meaningful life?
+Consider deleting your accounts forever.

 Get tough on security and passwords: Use a tool like 1Password to become a security ninja and apply two-factor authentication wherever you can.

 Be cynical of all technology: Can you get a more basic phone?
 Do you need Amazon Echo?
 Cut back on devices and consider the implications behind them.
 Consider buying a Nokia 105.